Angular2Guy/AIDocumentLibraryChat/README.md

 ### Generating code
 The project uses Spring AI to generate test classes.
 To do that the class to test is provided and the classes the class to test depends on.
 A test example class can also be provided.
 The ollama based AI/LLM then gets a prompt with all the information and generates a draft of the source of the test class.

+### Generating book summaries
+The project uses Spring AI to generate summaries of books.
+To generate the summaries the chapter headings and the heading after the last chapter have to be provided.
+Then summaries of the chapters in form of bullet points are generated.
+A book summary is created of the chapter summaries.

 ## Articles
 * [Using Spring AI with LLMs to generate Java tests](https://angular2guy.wordpress.com/2024/07/15/using-spring-ai-with-llms-to-generate-code/)
 * [Questioning an Image Database with local AI/LLM on Ollama and Spring AI](https://angular2guy.wordpress.com/2024/05/17/questioning-an-image-database-with-ai-llm-and-spring-ai/)